Terkwood/book/src/tech/hello_tikv.md

 ## Report these issues

-The above issues should be [reported to the TiKV docs website](https://github.com/tikv/website):
+The above issues were [reported to the TiKV docs website](https://github.com/tikv/website/issues/214).

-- 🍔 libssl-dev install
-- 🍟 DEBIAN_FRONTEND=noninteractive in dockerfile
-- 🌻 removal of rust-toolchain version file hack